While Gov. Scott focuses on his Senate campaign, how well is Florida working?

 Scott proudly tweeted that he has had 30 campaign events in the first 30 days and that his rival has had none.

-Politico reported that Scott's office was unaware of a time lag that could result in someone with a mental illness to obtain a gun because of delays in nearly 20 percent of mental health records being entered into a background check database.
+Politico reported that Scott's office was unaware of a time lag that could result in someone with a mental illness obtaining a gun because of delays in nearly 20 percent of mental health records being entered into a background check database.

 Also this week, Scott's Medicaid agency was forced to acknowledge that it gave wrong information to the federal government that the state received no opposition to proposed cuts to Medicaid.